2023 Best Value Communication & Journalism Bachelor's Degree Schools in Maryland

 Full Communication & Journalism at University of Maryland Global Campus Report

-The excellent bachelor’s degree programs at University of Maryland - College Park helped the school earn the #2 place on this year’s ranking of the best value communication and journalism schools in Maryland.
+You’ll join some of the best and brightest minds around you if you attend University of Maryland - College Park.
+The school came in at #2 on this year’s Best Value Communication & Journalism Bachelor’s Degree Schools in Maryland list.
 Located in the suburb of College Park, UMCP is a public school with a very large student population.

 In-state tuition fees for undergraduate students at UMCP are $10,955 per year.